swisspost/gateleen/gateleen-security/README_security.md

 Any request with a user group containing 'acl-domain-' will match the defined rolemapper and result in the defined resulting role acl-domain.

-Note the additional keeporiginal flag which defines if the original role which matched the mapper must be kept in the list of roles or not.
+Note the additional keepOriginal flag which defines if the original role which matched the mapper must be kept in the list of roles or not.

 Note: The rolemapper object is validated against the gateleen_security_schema_rolemapper json schema